I've always wanted to dive the Caribbean Sea! I finally had the opportunity to while in the Dominican Republic.

 But it was still a beautiful day, a nice boat ride, and it was good to have this change of scenery from the resort!

-Next time, we'll find a place where both of us can snorkel together and see more from the surface.
+Other travelers might opt to find a place where everyone can snorkel together and see more from the surface.

 My Dive Highlights